SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 * I reboot my system to check the NAS symlinks.

 > NOTE: Within a terminal, my prompt tells me I'm in the `/media/yt/whatever` directory.
-This makes sense given the symlinks I created.
+This makes sense given the symlinks I just created.

 * I reboot my system with the CloneZilla USB thumb drive installed.